gheesung/remote-temperature-sensor/README.md

-# ngs remote tempearature sensor (JavaScript)
+# remote tempearature sensor (JavaScript)

 ## Overview

-This app is a Adafruit DHT sensor usage example in JavaScript.
+This app send the temperature and humidity data to MQTT and Google Sheet.
+The interface to Google Sheet is a web URL.

 ## How to install this app